Riemann-Hilbert approach to a generalized sine kernel and applications: Asymptotics of multiple integrals

 The coefficients $\wt{\mf{D}}_{r,\, t}$ being polynomials of degree $\sum_\ell\abs{\eps_{\ell}} p_{\ell 0}$ in $\ln x$, this ends the proof of Theorem~\ref{th_asympt_In-sub} concerning the existence of the asymptotic expansion of cyclic integrals to any order in $\tf{1}{x}$.

 As it is presented, the form of this asymptotic expansion may look quite involved.
 Note however that the integrals over the contours $\Dp{}D_{\sg q,\de}^{\times(r+t)}$ in \eqref{H_calligraphique} can be computed; they are expressible in terms of partial derivatives of the function $\mc{F}_n$ at $\pm q$ (see Appendix~\ref{append-subleading}).
 It is proved in Appendix~\ref{append-subleading} that the non-oscillating term $I_{n}^{(N;\,\e{nosc})}\pac{\mc{F}_n}$ of order $N$ can be expressed in terms of derivatives of $\mc{F}_n$ of total order not higher than $N$, whereas the order of such derivatives does not exceed $N-2$ in the case of $I_{n}^{(N;\,\e{osc})}\pac{\mc{F}_n}$.
-This property will be usefull in \cite{KozXXZsgZsgZAsymptotics}, when we sum up the asymptotic behavior of a whole class of cycle integrals of the form \eqref{integ-F} to obtain the asymptotic behavior of correlation functions.
+This property is useful in \cite{KitKMST009}, when we sum up the asymptotic behaviour of a whole class of cycle integrals of the form \eqref{integ-F} to obtain the asymptotic behaviour of correlation functions.
 To perform this summation we use the knowledge of the number of partial derivatives applied to $\mc{F}_n$.
 We finally point out that the integral over $\la$ produces derivatives of the function $p(\la)$ evaluated at $\pm q$.